-Our principal facilities consist of approximately 77,000 square feet of research, manufacturing and office space located at One Kendall Square in Cambridge, Massachusetts.
-The lease on approximately 33,000 square feet of this space expires in April 2015.
+Our principal facilities consist of approximately 85,000 square feet of research, manufacturing and office space located at One Kendall Square in Cambridge, Massachusetts.
+The lease on approximately 33,000 square feet of this space expires in April 2015, and the lease on approximately 8,000 square feet of this space expires in 2019.
 The lease on the remaining approximately 44,000 square feet of this space expires in April 2013, subject to our option to extend the lease for two individual one year terms to either April 2014 or April 2015.
-At the expiration of our lease in 2015, we retain an option to renew the lease on all of our current space for an additional five years.
+We retain an option to renew the lease on all of our current space through April 2020.